jontek2/A-better-print_start-macro/README.md

 This start_print macro will pass data from your slicer to your printer and perform all necessary preflight commands for a successful print on your printer running Klipper.
 This means heatsoak, QGL/Z-tilt, bed mesh and a primeline before each print. </B>

 ## :warning: REQUIRED changes in your slicer :warning:
+> [!IMPORTANT]
-You need to replace your "Start G-code" in your slicer to be able to send data from slicer to this macro.
+>You need to replace your "Start G-code" in your slicer to be able to send data from slicer to this macro.
 Click on the slicer you use below and read the instructions.

 <details>
 <summary>SuperSlicer</summary>